MasterJH5574/SimpleDB/README.md

 * 2021.05.01	Implement tuple insertion and deletion in class `HeapPage` and `HeapFile`.
 * 2021.05.01	Implement operator Insert.
 * 2021.05.01	Implement operator Delete.
+* 2021.05.01	Implement operator HashEquiJoin.
+The logic doesn't differ much from Join.
+The main difference is that here I use a `HashMap` to record the tuples in the left table.